KeysAHuman/Sage-in-a-Bottle/README.md

 ollama pull nomic-embed-text    # for embeddings (required) ollama pull deepseek-r1-distill-qwen-14b-q8_0:14b      # or whatever model you want to use
 ```

 **3. Create the Ollama model**
-Enter the directory where your model .GGUF is located via Terminal, and place the `Modelfile.sage` file alongside it.
+Enter the directory where your model .GGUF is located via Terminal, and place the `Modelfile.sage` file alongside it. (or move your GGUF to your cloned repo temporarily)
 Then, type or paste the following;
 ```bash
 ollama create <your_model_name> -f Modelfile.sage
 (EXAMPLE: "ollama create SAGE -f Modelfile.sage" )
 ```
-If you've named your model `SAGE`, you can jump straight to running the Daemon here without extra steps.
+If you've named your model `SAGE`, you can jump straight to running the Daemon (Step 6) here without extra steps.

 **4. Edit config.yaml**
 Change `ollama.model` to whichever model you have.
 Don't forget `:latest` if ollama shows this in the name.
 Adjust sleep times if you want faster/slower cycling.